Why I Left Dropbox for Reddit

 I accepted my Reddit offer on my ten-year cake day.
 That wasn't planned, but it felt right.

-When the opportunity came up to lead iOS platform engineering there, the personal connection mattered.
-Not in a "follow your passion" platitude way.
-In a practical way.
+When the opportunity came up to lead iOS platform engineering there, the personal connection mattered in a practical way.
 I understand the product because I use the product.
 I know what's frustrating about the app because I'm frustrated by it daily.
 That's a meaningful advantage when your job is to make the engineering team more effective at improving it.

 The timing matters too.
 We're in the middle of what HBR is calling the Great Resignation, with 4 million Americans quitting their jobs in July alone.
 Senior engineers are moving aggressively, re-evaluating what they want from their careers.
-For me, the calculus was simple: Reddit is preparing for a public offering, the mobile team is scaling fast, and the problems are the kind I've spent a decade learning to solve.
+My own re-evaluation started earlier in the year.
+I wrote in February about a year of remote engineering, and the conclusions I came to about hybrid culture, meeting creep, and mid-level engineer development informed what I went looking for in the next job.
+The calculus was simple: Reddit is preparing for a public offering, the mobile team is scaling fast, and the problems are the kind I've spent a decade learning to solve.

 The Culture